2018 NFL Season Preview

 They also lost Dion Lewis who was their best running back last season.
 Sony Michel will be now to replace him, a first-round selection from Georgia.
-Blocker Isaiah Wynn also came into the franchise as the first-round pick.
-Trent Brown came from the 49ers and he should replace departed Nate Solder, so he'll bookend Marcus Cannon.
-The left guard should be Wynn, sharing the destiny together with center David Andrews and right guard Shaw Mason who both did well in the previous season.
+Blocker Isaiah Wynn also came as the first-round pick.
+Trent Brown came from the 49ers and he should replace departed Nate Solder.
+The left guard should be Wynn, sharing the position with centre David Andrews and right guard Shaw Mason.

 The Pats have also traded for Danny Shelton from the Browns and he is set to start next to Malcolm Brown.
 Cornerback Malcolm Butler signed for the Titans in offseason, so the Pats will be counting at Jason McCourty who had a solid season with the Browns.
-Stephon Gilmore should be across from him.
-Devin McCourty will be the top safety of the club in a new season.

-The Dolphins made some rotation with the defensive line as well.
-Surely their best defensive player Ndamukong Suh was released in the offseason as he was considered problematic in the locker room.
-The overall atmosphere will probably be improved, but there's no doubt that the quality of Suh will be missed considering other players they have at the position.
+Kenyan Drake will be a primary runner this season replacing Jay Ajayi.
+Best defensive player Ndamukong Suh was released as he was considered problematic in the locker room.
+The overall atmosphere will be improved, but there's no doubt that his quality will be missed.

 Davon Godchaux, a fifth-round pick from the previous season's Draft is their top defensive tackle and it speaks enough for itself.
 On the positive side, they signed Robert Quinn from the Rams.
 He is an explosive edge rusher and he should do even better in a 4-3 scheme.

 Safety team was reinforced with the signing of Minkah Fitzpatrick, who is a versatile defensive back who can play almost anywhere in the secondary.